A Test to Vote? Could That Save Us From Narcissistic Maniacs?

 We need to stop wasting time arguing whether something will work if we have not tried it out.

-The world is led by manchildren due to stupid voters.
+The world is led by manchildren due to ignorant, lazy and easy-to-fool voters.
 These manchildren enrich themselves, keep people in poverty and dismantle democracies.
 They are also good at speeding up the extinction of everything living.
 It is time to stop squabbling and take action to improve the quality of voting.
-Or to quote Roosevelt” Above all, try something.”
+Or to quote Roosevelt,” Above all, try something.”

 ------------------------------